s3g/s3g-dsp/docs/no_input_mixer_dsp_concept.md

 LANE RETURNS -> AUX SEND SUM -> AUX EFFECT -> AUX FEEDBACK -> AUX RETURNS
 ```

+Each lane/bus send chooses `RETURN`, `PRE EQ`, `POST EQ`, or `POST INSERT` as
+its source.
+Each processed bus then has a signed per-destination return gain.
+The default `RETURN` taps, positive A vector, and alternating-sign B vector
+preserve the first-generation topology while making that structure editable.

 Every return path has at least one sample of memory, so the graph has no
 algebraic loop.
 Fractional micro-delays and first-order all-pass sections make